 Other CRM buyers wanted more advanced functionality: sales pipeline and funnel monitoring, sales automation, a central database, email marketing, customization, and reporting/analytics.

-Let’s look closer at core features of the real estate CRM.
+Let’s look closer at the core features of the real estate CRM.

 The dashboard gives a quick overview of key performance indicators both for owners, agents, and sales managers.
 By building a dashboard, your users and managers will be able to manage through: